 How The R-22 Ban Affects NJ Homeowners

 Here’s another issue you may be contending with if you have an older air conditioning system: efficiency.
 The older the unit gets, the less efficient it will be and the more expensive it will become to run.
-Performance-wise, the unit will not be as efficient in cooling a space as it was before.
+Performance-wise, the unit will not be as efficient in cooling your home as it was before.

 Now for the financial part of the issue.
-Keep in mind that once the supply dips and the demand remains the same, the r22 refrigerant prices will begin to rise, even at this time when R-22 is still available in the market.
+Keep in mind that once the supply dips and the demand remains the same, the r22 refrigerant prices will begin to rise.
 Homeowners who keep their old air conditioners may be compromising the comfort and safety of their homes.
-Recharging their units while the supply lasts may seem like a wise thing to do but keep in mind that the supply will not last for long.
-After 2019, manufacturers will no longer be producing R-22.
-Once the remaining stocks are sold, they are done.
-Manufacturers will be moving on to produce other types of refrigerants.
+Recharging their units may seem like a wise thing to do.
+However, even before the cutoff date, manufacturers were no longer producing R-22.
+They were more interested in selling their remaining stocks producing other types of r22 replacement refrigerants.

 For homeowners who plan on replacing their units, however, there is some good news on the horizon.
 The government offers perks such as tax breaks for homeowners who plan to buy new, eco-friendly air conditioners.
 Be sure to call the heating and cooling experts at McAllister Energy for more information.